virgili0/Virgilio/Tools/DialogFlow.md

 pip3 install dialogflow
 ```

 Now go [here](https://github.com/googleapis/dialogflow-python-client-v2/tree/master/samples) and be happy.
 A lot of work is already done in these examples, and with them you can already do a lot of things.
-I save the folder "examples" with all those file inside.
+I create the folder "examples" where I put those python files.
 Now follow the "Before you begin" instructions [here](https://dialogflow-python-client-v2.readthedocs.io/en/latest/).
 Create a new agent in the project and add and intent from the GUI.
 Connect to that agent initializing the dialogflow client from you python script and read the Intents already existent in the Agent.